Our Origin Story

-- Interview her for the content: Zach then scheduled four two-hour calls with Melissa, in which he interviewed her, using the outline as a guide.
+- Interview her for the content: Zach then scheduled four two-hour calls with Melissa, where he interviewed her, using the outline as a guide.
 He asked her questions until he got all of her ideas, in her words, out of her head and into an audio recording.

 - Transcribe the recordings: He used REV.com to transcribe the recording.

 - "Translate" the transcription to a book manuscript: If you have ever seen a raw audio transcription, you know it's basically unreadable.
-So we took the transcription and "translated" it by taking Melissa's spoken words and ideas and making them flow on the page, while keeping them in her voice.
+So we took the transcription and "translated" it by taking Melissa's spoken words and ideas and made them flow on the page, while keeping it in her voice.

-- Do some content/copy edits: Melissa took some time to go over the content and make sure it reflected her thoughts and vision for the book.
+- Did some content/copy edits: Melissa took some time to go over the content and make sure it reflected her thoughts and vision for the book.

-- Design a cover: Because Melissa has an amazing aesthetic, the cover had to look great.
+- Designed a cover: Because Melissa has an amazing aesthetic, the cover had to look great.
 This was not a job for 99 Designs.
-We worked with a world-class cover designer (Erin Tyler) to get Melissa a cool cover that she was proud of.
+We worked with a world-class cover designer (Erin Tyler, who now works with us full time) to get Melissa a cool cover that she was proud of.

-- Publish the book: It's now up for sale.
+- Published the book: It's now up for sale.

-Start to finish, the whole process took about 8 months (that was because it was the first time we did it; now it takes about 5 to 6 months to go from idea to publishing date, and sometimes less).
+Start to finish, the whole process took about 9 months (that was because it was the first time we did it; now it takes about 7 months to go from idea to publishing date, and sometimes less).